Blake Nill: Saint Mary's Huskies

 Nill was named the head coach for the Saint Mary's Huskies football team beginning with the 1998 season.
 In his second season, he led the Huskies to a first place finish in the Atlantic University Sport (AUS) conference and an appearance in the 35th Vanier Cup.
 He also won the Frank Tindall Trophy as the CIAU Coach of the Year in 1999.
 In 2001, he led the team to an undefeated season, punctuated by the Huskies' victory in the 37th Vanier Cup game.
 He won his second championship as a head coach in 2002 as the Huskies became the third football program to win back-to-back championships following the 38th Vanier Cup victory.
 His team made a fourth appearance in 2003, but lost to the Laval Rouge et Or.
 He left Saint Mary's following the 2005 season, where he posted a 49–15 regular season record with the Huskies program.

 Calgary Dinos

 On February 23, 2006, Nill was named head coach of his alma mater, Calgary Dinos.
 At the time, he took over a program that had not won a playoff game in ten years.
-In his third season, in 2008, he led the Dinos to not only their first playoff win in 1996, but also their first Hardy Cup championship since 1995.
+In his third season, in 2008, he led the Dinos to not only their first playoff win since 1996, but also their first Hardy Cup championship since 1995.
 This began a period of Canada West dominance as the Dinos won six consecutive conference championships from 2008 to 2013.
 However, the team could not replicate the success on the national stage as the Dinos appeared in three Vanier Cups with Nill as head coach, but lost all three times, in 2009, 2010, and 2013.